 Coaching Strategies per Quadrant

 Astute managers adjust their coaching style and activities based on the quadrant individual team members are in.
-In a nutshell the coaching approach would be as follows:
+In a nutshell, the coaching approach would be as follows:

 - Rain Makers – applaud their efforts, recognize them publicly for their achievements and reward them well for their contributions

-- Caretakers – coach, coach and then do some more coaching.
+- Caretakers – coach, coach, and then do some more coaching.
 The ROI on time invested with this group is significant

-- Hackers – check their process and and people skills.
+- Hackers – check their process and people skills.
 If these can’t be changed it may be best for them to leave your employ

 - Snoozers – move the new employees through the grid towards Rain Maker with good onboarding and training.
 Help the long stayers in this quadrant seek new opportunities.

-Performance information is at the core to coaching interaction.
-Driving performance and change through coaching of employees requires a fair amount of rigor on the part of the leader to communicate frequently, define clear goals and set proper expectations.
+Performance information is at the core of coaching interaction.
+Driving performance and change through coaching of employees requires a fair amount of rigor on the part of the leader to communicate frequently, define clear goals, and set proper expectations.
 Our blog article How to Use Leaderboards for Business Coaching is a really good starting point for learning more about leaderboards and coaching.
-Fortunately leaderboards can automate this process for you allowing time to be invested in coaching those team members who will achieve the business results you want.
+Fortunately, leaderboards can automate this process for you allowing time to be invested in coaching those team members who will achieve the business results you want.
 Increasing the time spent coaching will have a multiplier effect in results delivered by employees who now feel valued and supported to be more successful.